Skip to content

 --from-file=tls.key=/path/to/client.key

-# Install operator
+# Install the operator

 helm install router-hosts-operator charts/router-hosts-operator \